How Having A Healthy Carbohydrate Diet can Help Control Your Diabetes

-The diet of a diabetic patient determines the effect his diabetes has on the different organs in his body.
+The diet of a diabetic patient determines the effect his diabetes has on the different organs in his body and having healthy carbohydrates as a part of one’s prudent diet can help him or her in maintaining healthy blood sugar levels.
 A well-planned diabetic diet prevents many common complications such as hypoglycemia, diabetic ketoacidosis, eye disease [retinopathy], a kidney disease[nephropathy] which can affect one suffering from diabetes.

 What you eat and what you should eat determines your blood sugar and HbA1C levels.
 What you are eating at present shows up in your body build- it may be ideal, overweight or obese.